Para-Bannai-Ito Polynomials: Para-Bannai--Ito polynomials for , even

 \subsection{Orthogonality relation}

 To obtain the orthogonality relation, we first need to determine the grid or orthogonality lattice.
-It is provided by the eigenvalues of the Jacobi matrix or, equivalently, by the zeroes of the characteristic polynomial $\mathbf{P}_{2j+1}^{\pp{0}}\pp{x}$.
-We can define $\mathbf{P}_{2j+1}^{\pp{0}}\pp{x}$ using the recurrence relation (\ref{C3_RRPCBI_2j}) and inserting the expression of $\mathbf{P}_{2j}^{\pp{0}}\pp{x}$ and $\mathbf{P}_{2j-1}^{\pp{0}}\pp{x}$ given in \secref{subsec:Ee}.
-An extraction of the zeroes can be done with the help of the Saalschütz summation formula to obtain
+It is provided by the eigenvalues of the Jacobi matrix or, equivalently, by the zeroes of the characteristic polynomial \smash{$\mathbf{P}_{2j+1}^{(0)}(x)$}.
+We can define \smash{$\mathbf{P}_{2j+1}^{(0)}(x)$} using the recurrence relation \eqref{C3_RRPCBI_2j} and inserting the expression of \smash{$\mathbf{P}_{2j}^{(0)}(x)$} and \smash{$\mathbf{P}_{2j-1}^{(0)}(x)$} given in Section~\ref{subsec:Ee}.
+An extraction of the zeroes can be done with the help of the Saalsch\"utz summation formula to obtain

-The set of $2j+1$ para-Bannai-Ito polynomials will thus be orthogonal on a Bannai-Ito bi-lattice with $2j+1$ grid points.
+The set of $2j+1$ para-Bannai--Ito polynomials will thus be orthogonal on a Bannai--Ito bi-lattice with $2j+1$ grid points.

-A depiction of the grid is given in the appendix \secref{secappC}.
-This Bannai-Ito bi-lattice can also be seen as a linear quadri-lattice.
+A depiction of the grid is given in Appendix~\ref{secappC}.
+This Bannai--Ito bi-lattice can also be seen as a linear quadri-lattice

 From the theory of orthogonal polynomials \cite{CHIbook}, the weights are given by